LarsTinnefeld/Starbucks_portfolio_exercise/README.md

 **Same result, all predictions are negative.
 This proves that there is a fundamental problem with the data.
 I assume that this is the result of the above discovered imbalance in the data.**

 The effect of imbalanced data can be best seen in the below chart.
 Samples from C0 always have a higher probability than C1.
-This is the reason why all models always predict one result.
-For more information check Baptiste Rocca's article in Towards Data Science.
+This is the reason why all of the above used models always predict 0.
+For more information on imbalanced data check [Baptiste Rocca's article in Towards Data Science](https://towardsdatascience.com/handling-imbalanced-datasets-in-machine-learning-7a0e84220f28).

 ![Chart](https://miro.medium.com/max/1000/1*XASKuQuNP6ynLvKBN3TkyQ.jpeg)